SheaButta/WDS-Sports-Network/README.md

 ## Results
 My analysis determined the best resource to scrape and report on the required information for the NCAA National Football Championship.
 After scraping the information from the resource, I loaded the data into a MongoDB database.
 The data was loaded into a collection that will maintain a list of dictionaries going forward.

 The below illustrates a scraping of data that was loaded into MongoDB for test purposes.
+You can clearly see the "awayteam_score" and "hometeam_score" includes data of "21" and "38".
+As I mentioned, this was for test purposed only.
+This was __not__ the "Championship" game.
 Each scrape spent the least amount of time in a site and closed the browser accordingly.

 ![WDS Test run](https://github.com/SheaButta/WDS-Sports-Network/blob/main/images/MongoDB_Testing.PNG)